-How to apply for admission - at the normal round for reception admission
+How to apply for admission - at the normal round for Reception admission

 Parents apply for admission to the LA where their child lives.
-For children who live in the Dorset Council area, applications are made at Parent Portal: Home (dorsetcouncil.gov.uk) A hard copy of the common application form is available on request from the LA.
+For children who live in the Devon County Council area,1 applications are made at www.devon.gov.uk/admissionsonline.
+A hard copy of the common application form, called the D-CAF1, is available on request from the LA.
 Every LA provides its own application forms.
-Details of an application naming this school will be forwarded to Dorset to be managed under Dorset's admission arrangements.
+Details of an application naming this school will be forwarded to Devon to be managed under Devon's admission arrangements.

-The school's admission authority is responsible for ranking1 all applications against its oversubscription criteria so that the LA can offer places under its co-ordinated admission scheme.
+The school's admission authority is responsible for ranking2 all applications against its oversubscription criteria so that the LA can offer places under its co-ordinated admission scheme.
 Offers will be made by the LA on behalf of the school.
 Offers at the normal round will be sent by the LA where the child is living at that time.

-Applications for Dorset -resident children open on 1 November 2024 and close on the National Closing Date: 15 January 2025.
+Applications for Devon-resident children open on 15 November 2024 and close on the National Closing Date: 15 January 2025.
 Applications can be made after the closing date, but they will be considered after all timely applications.
 This may mean they are at a disadvantage and could be refused.